seanpatcleary/iFAMS/README.md

 The newest version of the GUI can be found here! https://github.com/seanpatcleary/iFAMS/releases
-This newest version includes the ability to Gabor transform spectra (read about it here! https://doi.org/10.1002/cphc.201900022) I am currently working up documentation on how to use all of the features, look for that next week.
+This newest version includes the ability to Gabor transform spectra (read about it here! https://doi.org/10.1002/cphc.201900022) .